ibandominguez/dotfiles/README.md

 # Dotfiles

-A colllection of my dotfiles for reference a quick reinstall.
+A collection of my dotfiles for reference a quick reinstall.

 ## Tools I use